miaohua897/CastleBnb/README.md

 Request

-Method: ?
+Method: GET
-Route path: ?
+Route path: /api/spots/:spotId/bookings
 Body: none
 Successful Response: If you ARE NOT the owner of the spot.